 Technological modifications of the connection:

-Use of a cylindrical thread instead of a cut thread.
+Use of a rolled thread instead of a cut thread.

 Hardening of the material using cold forming.